brightertiger/notes/notes/probml/probml-08-optimization.md

     - Hessian $H(\theta) = \nabla^2 L(\theta)$ is positive definite
 - Unconstrained Optimization: Finding any value in parameter space that minimizes the loss
 - Constrained Optimization: Finding optimal value in a feasible set that is subset of the parameter space. $\mathit C \in \{\theta : g_j(\theta) \le 0 : j \in I, h_k(\theta)= 0 : k \in E \}$
-    - I is the set of ineuqliaty constraints
+    - I is the set of inequality constraints
-    - K is the set of equality constraints
+    - E is the set of equality constraints
     - If there are too many constraints the feasible set may become empty.
 - Smooth Optimization: Objective and constraints are continuously differentiable
 - Lipschitz Constant: $|f(x_1) - f(x_2)| \le L|x_1 - x_2|$